Marc Tarabella: Member of the European Parliament

 In parliament, Tarabella sits on the European Parliament's Committee on Agriculture and Rural Development.
 He is a substitute for the Committee on Employment and Social Affairs and a vice-chair of the Delegation for relations with the countries of Southeast Asia and the Association of Southeast Asian Nations (ASEAN).

 In January 2021, Tarabella became a member of the Italian left-wing party Article One.

 Amid the Qatar corruption scandal at the European Parliament in late 2022, Belgian police searched Tarabella's home.
 He subsequently suspended himself from the S&D group, and his Walloon Socialist party revoked his membership.
 He also stepped down as member and vice chair of the European Parliament’s delegation to Qatar and other Arabian Peninsula countries.

 In February 2023 the European Parliament voted to waive immunity for Tarabella.
 He was subsequently arrested, charged with corruption and money laundering and remanded into custody.
 He denied any wrongdoing.
+In April 2023 he was released from prison and the following month released from house arrest.